arcanereinz/typeorm-model-generator/README.md

       --smartStrictMode            (ONLY MySQL) add optional chaining to property type if nullable or has default or is auto-increment or foreign key                                         [boolean] [default: false]
-      --noTypeorm                  (ONLY MySQL) Do not include typeorm imports and decorators when writing out typescript files.
+      --noTypeorm                  (ONLY MySQL) Omit typeorm imports and decorators when writing out typescript files.
+For use with --generateValidators                                [boolean] [default: false]
-                                   For use with --generateValidators                   [boolean] [default: false] --disablePluralization       Disable pluralization of OneToMany,
+      --disablePluralization       Disable pluralization of OneToMany,
                                    ManyToMany relation names                           [boolean] [default: false]
       --skipTables                 Skip schema generation for specific tables.